 Back in 2007, I hand coded the first incarnation of this website in HTML with what was then state-of-the-art CSS.
 It was a way to indulge some of my interests of that time — mountain dulcimer, abc notation, web development, etc. But I didn't do much with the site for the next three years.

-I began singing Sacred Harp music in 2008.
 In 2010 I decided to convert this site to a Sacred Harp blog.
-I wanted to write about my experiences as a new Sacred Harp singer.
-When I was no longer a new singer, I continued blogging about all-day singings and conventions, as well as some of the unusual venues where I’ve sung Sacred Harp: on stage with poet Coleman Barks, in the Santa Cruz Baroque Festival, in a classroom at Stanford Univ., during a peace walk, etc. During the pandemic, I blogged about my experiences with online singing.
+I wanted to write about my experiences as a new Sacred Harp singer in the San Francisco Bay Area.
+I blogged about local singings, all-day singings and conventions, and some of the unusual venues where I’ve sung Sacred Harp: on stage with poet Coleman Barks, in the Santa Cruz Baroque Festival, in a classroom at Stanford Univ., during a peace walk, etc. During the pandemic, I blogged about my experiences with online singing.
+Unfortunately, my Sacred Harp blog was compromised by criminal hackers in 2023, and most of that material has been lost.

 Screenshot of the original Three Oranges website.